shanraisshan/Notes/Abbreviation/README.md

 General|Defination
 :-:|:-:
-Vicinity|the area near or surrounding a particular place Ball park|range within which an estimate is likely to be correct Barter|exchange (goods or services) for other without using money Compliance|the act of obeying an order
+Ball park|range within which an estimate is likely to be correct Barter|exchange (goods or services) for other without using money Compliance|the act of obeying an order
+Pivot|[محور] rotate, turn, revolve, spin
+Vicinity|the area near or surrounding a particular place

 # QUOTES